matthewtseng/starwars/README.md

 # starwars
-Simple Star Wars info application built with SwiftUI with information taking from the Star Wars API (swapi.dev).
+Simple Star Wars info application built with SwiftUI with information taken from the Star Wars API (swapi.dev).